Applying to UCI

 These are required components of an application; please see below and follow the links for specific information.
 You must complete and submit your Application for Admission online.
 The following items are required to complete your application:

 - Choose a Degree Program The Degree Program page provides information on specific graduate programs, including areas of study, degrees offered, program contact information, and application deadlines.
+Please note that you cannot apply to different degree levels (Master's and PhD) for the same program.

 - GRE This is sent electronically from the Educational Testing Service directly to UC Irvine.
 Please choose Institution Code 4859 on the GRE.